exosite-garage/gateway_core/README.md

   Currently, this is available only on 'janus_400ap' platform.
 The core will ping the IP_TO_PING for every PING_INTERVAL seconds, if it failed for RETRY_COUNT times, then core will try to restart the network.
-  The NETWORK_TYPE could be 'gsm' or 'cdma'
+  The NETWORK_TYPE could be 'gsm' or 'cdma864'

 6. Modify the gateway_core_options.cfg file to suit:
     --) Add any apps the system shoud load to the apps_list line, separating